Victor-2000/HTML_CSS_tutorial/jQuery Tutorial/jQuery.md

 - .removeAttr(attributeName) removes an attribute
 - you can combine actions by using an .end() method which
   gets you one jQuery selection back.

+# 2.5 Events 201

+- the filter function is a very good way to select particular elements from a list
+  (for ex. dd.filter(':nth-child(n+4)') selects from the fourth children all dd in the list)
+- you can also use the .slideDown(time) and slideUp(time)
+  methods to make the ui fancy

+# 2.6 Bind...Live...Delegate...Huh?

+-